Booking An Appointment at Birchwood Medical Centre

 We do ask anyone who attends the practice to wear a face covering to help protect themselves, other patients and our staff from the transmission of Covid-19.

-Do not to come into the surgery without a pre-booked appointment or you have been asked to attend.
+Please do not to come into the surgery without a pre-booked appointment or you have been asked to attend.

 Our admin team will check your temperature before you enter the building to check for any fever to help protect our vulnerable patients and staff as much as possible.